burlster1980/arupcodev060/content/arup-pages/advisory-services.md

 Every day, our advisory team help clients to identify new revenue, manage their risks and improve their performance.
 Whether you’re developing new strategies or reimagining customer experiences, investing for the long-term or refreshing your business model, we can help you to shape a more successful future.
 </p><P>
 We help leaders to lead, to refine their goals and sharpen their prospects.
 Clients approach us from every sector, from financial institutions to energy providers, airport operators to global tech giants.
 Together, we collaborate on the project at hand, creating new ideas from existing problems.</P>
+<h2>Services</h2>
+<p>Our business advice is grounded in real technical capabilities and experience.
+We help clients shape strategies, transactions, programmes, and operations – all with the fundamental purpose of creating a better world.</p>
 			</div>
 		</div>
 	</section>